jetbrains-academy/introduction_to_python/Classes and objects/Definition/task.md

 `x = SomeClass()` creates a new instance of the class and assigns this object to the local variable `x`.

+You can find out more about class definition syntax by reading <a href="https://docs.python.org/3/tutorial/classes.html#class-definition-syntax">this section</a>
+of Python Documentation.

 Assign a value to the `variable` inside `MyClass` and create an object `x` of the class `MyClass()`.